 8. Rocky Movies

 Rocky is an American sports drama franchise created by Sylvester Stallone, which began with the eponymous 1976 film and has since become a cultural phenomenon.
-The movies are centered on the boxing career of Rocky Balboa.
+The franchise portrays the boxing career of Rocky Balboa.
 The franchise has been expanded into various films, and with a total worldwide gross of $1.7 billion, it is currently one of the highest-grossing media franchises.

 Rocky is way more than a boxing movie franchise.
 The series inspired millions of kids and adults all around to globe to push harder in life and work on their goals to achieve them.